vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 - deployment
 ---

-## Getting Started with CF-for-k8s: Deploying CF-for-k8s developer platform on Kubernetes
+## CF-for-k8s: Getting Started CF-for-k8s on Kubernetes

 ### What is cf-for-k8s?